 The coronavirus mainly spreads through the air when people cough, sneeze, talk, or breathe.
 It’s more likely to spread when people are within 6 feet of each other, or indoors where there isn’t a lot of air circulating.

 Experts think that symptoms can start within 2 to 14 days of coming in contact with the virus.
-So far, 5 to 7 days seems to be the norm.

 How can I protect myself?

 There are lots of ways to protect yourself and others, including getting the coronavirus vaccine and booster, wearing a mask, and limiting how much time you spend near other people.

 Most people get better on their own, but if you’re at higher risk of getting very sick, there may be treatment options.
 Those at higher risk include people over age 65 and people with health conditions like heart or lung problems, high blood pressure, diabetes, chronic kidney disease, overweight or obesity, or a weakened immune system.

 If you’ve talked to your doctor and they recommend you stay home, you can treat your symptoms like you would treat a cold or the flu:

 - Drink lots of fluids, like water and herbal tea

 - Take over-the-counter medicines for pain, fever, and cough

 - Use a humidifier or take a hot shower to help with sore throat and cough